 Punch down tools typically have 66 or 110 blade options, which refer to the type of block the blade works on.
 When working with a punch down tool, the blade must match the type of block.
 Many blades work for both 66 and 110 blocks, but some only work on one specific type, so check the label to ensure the blade works on the correct box.

-66-blades work on 66 blocks, which connect wires in telephone systems.
-Due to their larger size and 16 MHz signaling, 66 blocks do not work well for high-speed data circuits.
+66-blades work on 66 blocks, which connect wires in telephone systems, although due to their larger size and 16 MHz signaling, 66 blocks do not work well for high-speed data circuits.
 110 blocks mostly replaced 66 blocks, but you can still find 66-blocks in older systems and Category 5e Certified 66 blocks still meet standards for termination and can still install as new.

 110 blocks support 100 MHz or faster signaling, and they work for both telephone and computer networks since their stacking capability allows a higher density of terminations than older blocks.